I audited 50+ HubSpot chatbots: Here are the 7 best practices for 2026

 Applying these best practices is a journey, not a destination

-Building a great HubSpot chatbot isn't something you do once and then forget about.
-It's a continuous cycle of listening, tweaking, and improving.
-By following these HubSpot chatbots best practices, you'll have a solid starting point for creating an experience that's genuinely helpful for your customers and your team.
-Start simple, focus on being useful, and never stop looking for ways to make it better.
-Your chatbot should grow and evolve right alongside your business.
+Building a great HubSpot chatbot is a continuous process of learning and improving.
+HubSpot provides an industry-leading platform to build on, and by following these HubSpot chatbots best practices, you'll create an experience that is genuinely helpful for both your customers and your team.
+Start with a clear goal, focus on being useful, and enjoy watching your chatbot grow and evolve alongside your business.

 This video will walk you through building and customizing a chatbot in HubSpot to help you qualify leads and engage with your customers.